anmol1vw13/anmol1vw13.github.io/_posts/2021-03-03-gojek-kafka-cluster-google-live-migration-learnings.md

 (This interval is governed by ZOO_TICK_TIME which by default is 2000 ms) So, if the controller doesn't send a heartbeat within ZOO_TICK_TIME ms, a controller election takes place.

-Also, the controller job description includes
+Also, the controller's job description includes
  * Monitoring the health of all the other brokers in the cluster.
  * Mediate the leader election for a partition and announces this to the replicas.